Ashley Wilson AM

 Liliana’s deep commercial and retail expertise along with her passion for customer centricity and her strong values driven leadership style will enable her to lead National Hearing Care into the next phase of its growth and success.
 Liliana will commence with NHC in January 2019.

-Chief Executive Office, Neurosensory
+Chief Executive Officer, Neurosensory

 Nina Quinn was appointed as Chief Executive Officer of Neurosenosry in 2008.
 As a recognised leader in her field, Nina’s wealth of experience and strong track record of delivery has seen Neurosensory expand from a local Queensland business to one that stretches across the eastern seaboard with 25 clinics and over 65 ENT surgeon partners.
 In addition, under her leadership, Neurosensory successfully transitioned Neurosensory to be a public (unlisted) company.

 Prior to Neurosensory, Nina was the inaugural Clinical Director of Neuromonics Pty Ltd (2004-2007) and was integral in taking the venture capital start-up to its international launch.
 She has also held several senior management roles at Australian Hearing (1997-2003).

 In addition to her role as Chief Executive Officer, Nina provides guidance to smaller commercial ventures through non–Executive Director capacity, and represents the broader hearing and health industry through various committees and task forces.